neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media_template_work_packages.md

 - Promoting the results on additional platforms such as LinkedIn

 > [!NOTE]
-> Video series take a lot of effort to produce and should therefore be used lightly.
+> Video series take a lot of effort to produce and should therefore be used sparringly.